inwaves/dtchess/readme.md

 The models trained with this library are going to be made available in pairs.
 One of the models in a pair will have an interesting property.
 The task is to use interpretability techniques to figure out which one that is.
 A base example is a pair of models, one of which is trained on real chess data (dtchess-standard), and the other on random chess games (dtchess-random).
 If we can tell one apart from the other with interpretability, it's likely we'll have learned something about what internal optimisation looks like for language models.

-Other examples include pairs of models playing slightly different games: standard chess/antichess, standard chess/crazyhouse, standard chess/modified version where the queen takes the place of the king.
+Other examples include pairs of models playing slightly different games: standard chess/king-of-the-hill, standard chess/horde chess, standard chess/modified version where the queen takes the place of the king.
 Here the goal would be to detect what the "goal" of a particular model is -- what it's trying to achieve when it plays the game.
 Variations of chess should look different to the standard version.

 # Datasets